solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 **Wait for responses**.
 If you ask a question such as, "What is your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-# Building a resilient IaaS architecture whiteboard design session student guide
+# Building the business migration case with Windows Server and SQL Server whiteboard design session student guide

 ## Abstract and learning objectives

 In this whiteboard design session, you will look at how to design a strategy for migrating existing on-premises Windows Server and SQL Server workloads to Azure.
 Throughout the whiteboard design session, you will look at the Virtual Machine pricing, integrated management of cloud and on-premises workloads using Azure Arc, and migrating SQL Server workloads to Azure.

-At the end of the workshop, you will be better able to design a migration strategy for Windows Server workloads to Azure VMs, SQL Server workloads to Azure SQL MI, and simplifying workload management using Azure Arc.
+At the end of the workshop, you will be better able to design a migration strategy for Windows Server workloads to Azure VMs, SQL Server workloads to Azure SQL Managed Instance (SQL MI), and simplifying workload management using Azure Arc.

 ## Step 1: Review the customer case study